Fowler Avenue Connection

 Please don't do this project

-by jallibunn, almost 3 years ago
+by jallibunn, over 3 years ago

 Please don't make this into a street.
 We have plenty of north-south connectivity for cars and need to preserve the safe bike-bed corridor that Fowler provides.